Weekend Trip in Pine Strawberry Arizona

 After we checked into our Strawberry Inn little cottage, we got in the car and headed up the road to Pine for a little shopping on Main Street, which is AZ-87.
 We parked our car and walked along Main St. to the shops where you can find handcrafted honey, antique shops, homemade fudge, bakeries and ice cream shops.
 We had to hit the ice cream shop and pick up some famous Hawaiian ice cream.

-We loved the home decor and antique stores like the Rusty Pine Cone, Coach House Antiques, and Fancy Finds.
+We loved the home decor and antique stores like the Timeless Treasures (two locations), Rusty Pine Cone, Coach House Antiques, and Fancy Finds.
 We found so many unique items like copper dishes, a beautiful handmade antique blue and white pitcher, and hand towels.

 They have a Pine Creek Lavender Store open on the weekends.
 They offer housemade lavender items, picked from their farm and they smell incredible.